About the Trainer

 Professional Dog Trainers (APDT).
 She has owned dogs all of her life.

-Jody approaches all dog behaviors from a psychological/motivational perspective, allowing her to explore the motivations behind the behavior.
-If we understand why the behavior is occurring, we can then effectively modify the behavior to one which better fits our lifestyle.
-Using a variety of force free methods such as Counter Conditioning, Behavior Adjustment Training (BAT), Engage/Disengage and Click-to-Calm, Jody teaches owners how to set their dog up for success, allowing the dog's confidence to improve as well as the relationship, trust and bond between pet and person.
+Jody strives to address the root cause of behavior challenges, modifying the undesired behavior by helping the dog to make new associations and change their emotional response to a given situation.
+She does not use aversive tools or techniques which work by suppressing the overt behavior, without addressing the underlying motivation for the behavior.
+Instead, Jody uses a variety of force free methods such as Counter Conditioning, Behavior Adjustment Training (BAT), Engage/Disengage and Click-to-Calm, to teach owners how to set their dog up for success, allowing the dog's confidence to improve as well as the relationship, trust and bond between pet and person.

 Jody takes great pleasure in helping dogs become better companions and teaching pet parents how to communicate more effectively with their four-legged family members.